stewart-lab/SKiM/README.md

 SKiM was developed with Python 3.7.2.

-Author: Kalpana Raja and John Steill
+Authors: Kalpana Raja and John Steill

 Affiliation: Morgridge Institute for Research, Madison, WI, USA.